luciedefraiteur/ShadeOS_Agents/Alma/alma_algareth_toolset_luciform_doc.md

 #### 3. Integration and Discovery

-These `luciform` files reside alongside their respective tools within the `Algareth-toolset` directory structure.
+These `luciform` files reside alongside their respective tools within the `Alagareth_toolset` directory structure.
 Alma, or a dedicated "Tool Indexer" daemon, can scan these directories to build a comprehensive understanding of all available capabilities.

-This approach elevates the `Algareth-toolset` from a mere collection of scripts to a formally defined set of capabilities, making them first-class citizens in the ShadeOS daemon ecosystem.
+This approach elevates the `Alagareth_toolset` from a mere collection of scripts to a formally defined set of capabilities, making them first-class citizens in the ShadeOS daemon ecosystem.